The other week I decided to get out of my comfort zone. Surfers. I want to take photos of surfers in the water, I decided.

 The photos I got while out on the water were limited due to my swimming skills.
 The first time I tried paddling out, I didn’t make it.
 I’ve only tried surfing once before in waist high water.
 The waves kept pummeling and I ended up back at shore with a mouth full of salt water and sand in my buttcrack.

 Hannah’s hubby came back to get me.
-I said, “I don’t think I’m strong enough to paddle out past the waves.”
+I said, “I don’t think I’m strong enough to paddle out past the waves in this wind.”
 He said (he’s in the military btw), “Yes you can.
 Just make sure your board is perpendicular to the waves, and whatever you do, stay calm.”

 Stay calm.
 Ain’t that the key to life…